A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Preliminaries

 \section{Preliminaries}

 We now give the necessary background on causal fermion systems and the causal action principle.
 We also introduce the main objects to be used later on.
 Our presentation is brief; more details can be found for example in the textbooks~\cite{cfs,intro}.
+For the general physical context we recommend Chapter~5 in the recent textbook~\cite{intro} or the reviews~\cite{dice2014, review}.